Hank Cicalo: Tapestry

 In the 1970s, Cicalo went to work for A&M and Ode Records.
 He engineered Carole King's landmark Tapestry album.
 Tapestry was the second solo album for Carole on the Ode label, but the first album Cicalo engineered.
-Released in February 1971, Tapestry was number one on the Billboard charts for fifteen consecutive weeks, and held a record for most weeks at number one, 46 consecutive weeks in the top ten.
+Released in February 1971, Tapestry held the number one position on the Billboard charts for fifteen consecutive weeks, and held a record for most weeks at number one, 46 consecutive weeks in the top ten.
 Cicalo also worked with Carole on Rhymes & Reasons, Fantasy, Wrap Around Joy, Really Rosie, and Thoroughbred.

 During the 1970s, Cicalo also continued to do freelance projects.
-He worked with George Harrison at his Friar Park recording studio to make Harrison's Thirty-Three & 1/3, and also worked with Barbra Streisand on her ButterFly album.
+He worked with George Harrison on Thirty-Three & 1/3 at Harrison's Friar Park recording studio.
+He also worked with Barbra Streisand on her ButterFly album.

-Later career
+Later career and death

 The late 1980s and 1990s saw Cicalo back in the studio, recording and mixing albums: Dreams & Themes by Patrick Williams, Body and Soul and The Groove Shop by Clayton Hamilton Jazz Orchestra, Once More…With Feeling by Doc Severinsen & The Tonight Show Band.
 In 1995, Cicalo recorded and produced Professional Dreamer by Kenny Rankin; it was a chance for Rankin to record many of his favorite jazz standards.

 In 1992, Cicalo recorded the popular children's album, Pure Imagination, by Michael Feinstein.
 It was the beginning of a collaboration that resulted in several subsequent recordings.
 He engineered Isn’t It Romantic, That’s Entertainment, Hugh Martin Songbook, as well as Such Sweet Sorrow, and Nice Work If You Can Get It – which he also co-produced.

-Though he had worked with him on earlier projects, Cicalo is particularly proud of Rawls Sings Sinatra, which he recorded with Lou Rawls in 2003.
-It was one of the last Lou Rawls projects, and Cicalo enjoyed working with Rawls again, as well as with producer Billy Vera.
+Though he had worked with Lou Rawls on earlier projects, Cicalo was particularly proud of Rawls Sings Sinatra, recorded with in 2003.
+It was one of the last of Rawls' projects, and Cicalo enjoyed working with Rawls again, as well as with producer Billy Vera.

-Cicalo's most recent album is the two-CD 2008 release: Tapestry – Legacy Edition.
+Cicalo's last album was the two-CD 2008 release: Tapestry – Legacy Edition.

+Cicalo died at his home on January 31, 2024, at the age of 91.